Skip to main content

 Each year, certain industrial facilities submit Toxics Release Inventory (TRI) data to EPA.
 The data are due by July 1 and cover waste management activities that occurred during the previous calendar year.
 EPA makes these data publicly available.

-• TRI training and guidance materials
+• TRI Reporting Forms and Instructions

 • List of covered industry sectors